 The off-road trail picks up again at Fourth Street on the northern border of McIntire through a tree-shaded picnic area and continues north on a concrete surface.
 After crossing 470th Street, you’ll enter the hardwood forest of the Pinicon Alders Wildlife Area, which offers a variety of activities, including fishing, camping, and hunting.
 Within this area, there are several sections of the pathway that are signed as “Shared Roadway” for motorized vehicles.

-The trail follows along 485th Street and Valley Avenue on the gravel roadways for just under a mile and then continues off-road on a concrete surface to the left of Valley Avenue, heading northwest.
+The trail follows along 485th Street and Valley Avenue heading northwest.
+Outside of McIntire watch for the cabin with a suspension bridge on the left.
 The remainder of the trail offers expansive views of farmland and a large wind farm, ending at State Line Road at the Minnesota border.

 At the southern terminal, the trail meets the Old Roundhouse trail at the Elma Welcome Center, which features a coveredd bridge, picnic area and parking on Elm St & Busti Ave.
 To reach the Elma Trailhead and Welcome Center from US 63, head west on 185th St., and go 5.9 miles.
 Continue onto IA 272/Grove St. for 1 mile, and then turn left onto Busti Ave.
 After 0.3 mile, turn right onto Elm St. The parking lot will be immediately to your left in front of the welcome center and an arch for the trail that says Old Roundhouse Trail.

 The WGWL Trailhead Welcome Center in Riceville sits on the county line between Mitchell and Howard County in a former pioneer Baptist Church that is eligible for the National Register of Historic Places.
 To reach the trailhead from Riceville from US 63, head west onto SR 9, and go 13 miles.
 Turn right into the trailhead parking lot just past Addison Ave.; the lot is by the visitor center and has a large stone Riceville sign in front.